aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 - When user taps on a manga, `fetchMangaDetails` and `fetchChapterList` will be called and the results will be cached.
     - A `SManga` entry is identified by it's `url`.
 - `fetchMangaDetails` is called to update a manga's details from when it was initialized earlier.
+    - `SManga.initialized` tells the app if it should call `fetchMangaDetails`.
+If you are overriding `fetchMangaDetails`, make sure to pass it as `true`.
+    - `SManga.genre` is a string containing list of all genres separated with `", "`.
+    - `SManga.status` is an "enum" value.
+Refer to [the values in the `SManga` companion object](https://github.com/tachiyomiorg/extensions-lib/blob/9733fcf8d7708ce1ef24b6c242c47d67ac60b045/library/src/main/java/eu/kanade/tachiyomi/source/model/SManga.kt#L24-L27).
     - During a backup, only `url` and `title` are stored.
 To restore the rest of the manga data, the app calls `fetchMangaDetails`, so all fields should be (re)filled in if possible.
-    - `SManga.initialized` tells the app if it should call `fetchMangaDetails`.
-If you are overriding `fetchMangaDetails`, make sure to pass it as `true`.
     - If a `SManga` is cached `fetchMangaDetails` will be only called when the user does a manual update(Swipe-to-Refresh).
 - `fetchChapterList` is called to display the chapter list.
     - The list should be sorted descending by the source order.